 1.6 Unless the context otherwise requires, a reference to one gender shall include a reference to the other genders.

-1.7 A reference to a statute or statutory provision is a reference to it as it is in force as at the date of this agreement.
+1.7 A reference to a statute or statutory provision is a reference to it as it is in force as amended from time to time.

-1.8 A reference to a statute or statutory provision shall include all subordinate legislation made as at the date of this agreement under that statute or statutory provision.
+1.8 A reference to a statute or statutory provision shall include all subordinate legislation as amended from time to time under that statute or statutory provision.

 1.9 A reference to writing or written includes e-mail.